Artistic Coaching Staff

 Roller Skating History

-Devin has been involved with roller skating since the age of 2.
-His first nationals at the age of 8 competing in freestyle.
+Devin has been involved with roller skating since the age of two.
+His first nationals was at the age of eight, competing in freestyle.
 Through the years, he ventured into figures, dance, free dance, and team dance.
-He has been extremely successful in many different styles during that time and continues to challenge his skating through S.T.Y.L.E.
-Skating.
+He has been extremely successful in many different styles during that time and continues to challenge his skating through Artistic Skating.
 His favorite style and specialty is jam skating (Breakdancing on Skates).

 Why do you love teaching roller skating?